simranlotey/react-currency-converter/README.md

 ![](https://github.com/simranlotey/react-currency-converter/blob/master/src/components/Images/demo.png)

 The React Currency Converter is a web application that enables users to perform currency conversions using the [APILayer](https://apilayer.com/).
 With a simple and user-friendly interface, this app allows users to select the currencies they want to convert from and to, specify the amount, and instantly get the converted result.
-It is built using ReactJS, Bootstrap, Axios, and Moment libraries.
+It is built using React, Bootstrap, Axios, and Moment libraries.

 ## Features